h921-corp/hWebServer/README.md

 # Custom setup
 If you wish to setup your own hWebServer, there are a few steps.
-1. Make sure all folders are titled correctly.
+1. Make sure all folders are titled correctly.<br>
-   The Apache folder should be called "Apache24".
+   The Apache folder should be called "Apache24".<br>
-   The PHP folder should be called "php".
+   The PHP folder should be called "php".<br>
-   The MySQL folder should be called "mysql".
+   The MySQL folder should be called "mysql".<br>

-2. Make sure to have a "bin" folder, where you have batch files for all binaries.
+2. Make sure to have a "bin" folder, where you have batch files for all binaries.<br>
    The structure of the batch file should be as follows:
-     @echo off
+     @echo off<br>
-     start "EXECUTABLE NAME"
+     start "EXECUTABLE NAME"<br>
    Where you replace "EXECUTABLE NAME" with the EXE. (example: php.exe)